truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

     You can re-initiate migration of previously-installed Kubernetes apps to Docker at any time after upgrading to Electric Eel, for example to migrate an app that was not yet available for automatic migration upon upgrade but is now available.
     From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool.

-  * Custom apps are not supported for migration on 24.10-BETA.1.
+  * Custom application installs are enabled in 24.10-RC.1.
-  The **Custom App** installation screen is disabled.
-  A redesigned screen, including Docker Compose support, is anticipated for the RC.1 version.
-  Users wishing to leverage Docker Compose in BETA can do so using the **Dockge** or **Portainer** apps, available from the [**Community**](https://www.truenas.com/docs/truenasapps/communityapps/) train, or in a [**Sandbox**](https://www.truenas.com/docs/truenasapps/sandboxes/).
+    There are two options to install a custom application from the **Applications > Discover** screen.

+    Click **Custom App** to install an application using a Docker Compose YAML file.
+    Note: applications installed using the **Custom App** button are not editible via the TrueNAS UI in 24.10-RC.1 (see [Known Issues](#2410-rc1-known-issues) below).

+    Select the **Ix-app** card from the applications list and click **Install** to deploy a docker image with a simple installation wizard.
+    Applications installed using this option can be edited in the TrueNAS UI.

 * Starting in 24.10, TrueNAS does not install a default Nvidia driver.
   This allows for driver updates in between TrueNAS release versions.

-  A UI selectable option to install/update Nvidia drivers is planned for a future 24.10 development version.
-  Users needing Nvidia GPU support in 24.10.BETA.1 can enable this option from a shell session using the command {{< cli >}}midclt call -job docker.update '{"nvidia": true}'{{< /cli >}}.
+  Users can enable driver installation from the **Apps** screen.
+  Click **Configure** > **Settings** and select **Install NVIDIA Drivers**.
+  This option is only available for users with a compatible Nvidia GPU and no drivers installed or for users who have previously enabled the setting.

 * Support for the deprecated LDAP **Samba Schema** is removed in 24.10.
   Users with both LDAP and SMB shares configured should migrate legacy Samba domains to Active Directory before upgrading to 24.10.

 * Electric Eel introduces redesigns of the UI **Dashboard** and **View Enclosure** screens with numerous improvements to system and enclosure management.
-  24.10-BETA-1 includes both the new and legacy screen versions.
-  Legacy versions are identified as **(old)** in the navigation menu.

-  Removal of the legacy **Dashboard** and **View Enclosure** screens is anticipated in the RC.1 release version.
+  The legacy **Dashboard** and **View Enclosure** screens are removed in the RC.1 release version.

 * SMB audit log entries are omitted by default from the **System > Audit** screen.
   To view SMB audit results, go to **System > Services** and click <i class="material-icons" aria-hidden="true" title="Audit Logs">receipt_long</i> **Audit Logs** for the SMB service or use advanced search on the main **Audit** screen to query SMB events.